adity99/EMBEDDEDSYSTEM/README.md

 ## Project Overview

-In this project, we aim to develop a system that uses a Raspberry Pi Pico to run a machine learning model.
-This model will analyze images captured by an OV7670 camera module and predict the handwritten digit present in the image.
-The result will be displayed on a 128x160 TFT LCD screen.
-The entire process, from image capture to digit classification, will be self-contained on the Raspberry Pi Pico.
-[YouTube link](https://youtube.com/shorts/z9YVKxLYIeM?feature=share)
+In this project, we aim to develop a system that uses a Raspberry Pi Pico to run a servo 90 mm motor based on the values of the user given in an Blutooth HC-05 module It even detects the objects in front of it based on th egiven distances.
+[YouTube link](https://youtube.com/shorts/A1B2NVO9zRE?si=7lx_FeOTXM0ylfeC)

 ## Project Inspiration